ReihanehIranManesh/SURF2022/tag-words/README.md

 *intersection_dictionary_v2.pkl*

-Dictionary matching Vision terms to MIMSY tags, stored in a PKL file.
+Uncleaned dictionary matching Vision terms to MIMSY tags, stored in a PKL file.
 (A serialized object created with the pickle module in Python)

 *polished_diction.pkl*